taketwo/pmd_camboard_nano/README.md

 -------------

 This package was tested under Ubuntu Precise x64 with ROS Fuerte and under Ubuntu Oneiric x64 with ROS Electric.
+The version of PMD SDK is 1.3.2.

 Known issues
 ------------